 Law and Biodiversity: Fulfilment of Obligations under International Law, Strategic Planning, and Litigation

-On 28 April 2026 at 5.00 pm, the International and Comparative Law Research will host a roundtable discussion on the topic “Law and Biodiversity: Fulfilment of Obligations under International Law, Strategic Planning, and Litigation”.
+On 28 April 2026, the International and Comparative Law Research Center (ICLRC) held a round table “Law and Biodiversity: Fulfilment of Obligations under International Law, Strategic Planning, and Litigation”.

 • Alexander Shestakov, Chief Expert, Ecology Division, Lomonosov Moscow State University Marine Research Center, independent expert in biodiversity